 Introduction to ArcGIS Places

-Esri creates ArcGIS Places datasets for over 170 countries and regions around the world sourced from data supplied by reliable business and location data sources.
+Esri creates ArcGIS Places datasets for more than 170 countries and regions around the world, sourced from data supplied by reliable business and location data sources.
 ArcGIS Places datasets provide authoritative information about geographic locations.

 ArcGIS Places datasets can be used as a stand-alone foundation for map visualization and location analysis or can be used in the context of other data types, such as Esri Demographics and imagery data.

 Places, also known as points of interest (POIs), are geographic locations represented by a single latitude-longitude point.
-A place may be a business, a government building such as a post office, a landmark like the Eiffel Tower, or a natural feature such as a lake or a trail head.
+A place may be a business, a government building such as a post office, a landmark such as the Eiffel Tower, or a natural feature such as a lake or trailhead.

 Knowing about the places that exist in an area of interest can inform your geographic analysis and decision making, helping you answer questions such as the following: